 What Is ECT?

 Electroconvulsive therapy is an approved and regulated mental health treatment for people with psychological issues that are not well-managed with other interventions.
-ECT uses electrical current to “rewire” the brain in a safe and comfortable way (actually, the anesthesia and muscle relaxants don’t rewire the brain.
+ECT uses electrical current to “rewire” the brain in a safe and comfortable way.
 The patient typically undergoes general anesthesia for the procedure, so they are asleep during the entire ECT process.1,2

 Though ECT may seem controversial due to its unique method of action, major medical and mental health organizations endorse the use of ECT.
 The American Psychiatric Association, the National Institute on Mental Health, and the American Medical Association all recognize ECT as a valid treatment.
 Many organizations around the world similarly approve of ECT.4